-A deferred tax asset has been recognised due to the expectation that the company will generate future taxable profits and set off against deferred tax liability and presented as non-current liability.
+A deferred tax asset has been recognised due to the expectation that the company will generate future taxable profits.

-There are nil (2020: nil) temporary differences associated with investments in subsidiaries for which a deferred tax liability has not been recognised.
+There are nil (2022: nil) temporary differences associated with investments in subsidiaries for which a deferred tax liability has not been recognised.
 The company has no unrecognised deferred tax assets or liabilities.